lycb/curated-list/saigon.md

-# Ho Chi Minh city/Saigon Recommendations (Last updated March 24, 2024)
+# Ho Chi Minh city/Saigon Recommendations (Last updated April 24, 2024)

 This list is curated by me and my sister (who lives in HCMC permanently).
 I visit once a year and changes this list whenever I go.